tillitis/tkey-device-signer/README.md

 4. Send `CMD_GET_PUBKEY` to receive the `signer`'s public key.
 If the public key is already stored, check against it so it's the expected key.
 5. Send `CMD_SET_SIZE` to set the size of the message to sign.
-Can be omitted if signing using a pre-hashed message of 64 bytes.
-6. Either send repeated messages with `CMD_LOAD_DATA` to send the entire message, or send the pre-hashed 64 bytes message with `CMD_LOAD_PH_DATA`.
+6. Send repeated messages with `CMD_LOAD_DATA` to send the entire message.
 7. Send `CMD_GET_SIG` to get the signature over the message.

 **Please note**: The firmware detection mechanism is not by any means